 Tourism in SenegalSenegal recorded a total of one million tourists in 2017, ranking 84th in the world in absolute terms.
 No se han publicado más datos recientes desde entonces.

 That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
 By putting the tourist numbers in relation to the population of Senegal, the result is much more comparable picture: With 0.082 tourists per resident, Senegal ranked 127th in the world.
 In Western Africa, it ranked 3rd.

-Senegal generated around 481.00 million US Dollar in the tourism sector alone.
+In 2018, Senegal generated around 557.00 million US dollars in the tourism sector alone.
 This corresponds to 2.0 percent of its the gross domestic product and approximately 10 percent of all international tourism receipts in Western Africa.

 All data for Senegal in detail

 |2016||1.22 m||439.00 m $||2.3 %||360 $|

 |2014||976,000||482.00 m $||2.4 %||494 $|

 |2009||815,000||475.00 m $||2.9 %||583 $|